seagyn/wordpress-primary-categories/README.md

 ## Objectives

-* Selecting the primary category should be easy (sames goes for unsetting).
+* Selecting the primary category should be easy.
 * Limit the amount of queries required to get the primary category.
 * Make the ability to query posts / CPTs as performant as possible